Avanzando Through College at Purdue University 2022-2023

 - Year 1-2 Traditional Undergraduate Student (High School to Purdue) or

 - Year 1-4 Transfer Undergraduate Student (Community College to Purdue) or

 - Current Student at Ivy Tech Community College-Lafayette Campus

 The application process for 2022-2023 is now closed.

 (will take place on Purdue University’s campus from 5:30 PM-7:30 PM ET)

-- April 19th - Building Relationships Part 2
+- March 21st - Building Relationships Part II

 Established in 2015 through UnidosUS, the nation’s largest Latino civil rights and advocacy organization, Avanzando through College was created to provide support to affiliates serving Latinx college students.
 Through this culturally relevant college retention program, students spend a year participating in meetings focused on topics such as study skills, public speaking, and relationship-building with their peers, professors, and advisors.